Aditya-Amin/wp-affiliate-plugin/piklist/readme.txt

 == Frequently Asked Questions ==

 = What does this plugin do? =
-Piklist provides a stable framework for building amazing things with WordPress.
+Piklist provides a stable framework for building amazing things with Woract.

 = I'm a beginner, is Piklist for me? =
 Piklist makes it very easy for beginners to <a href="https://piklist.com/user-guide/tutorials/getting-started-with-piklist/">get started</a>.
 In most cases you can just copy and paste code you find in the Piklist built-in Demos, one of our tutorials or in the support forums.

 = I'm a developer, is Piklist for me? =
 Piklist was originally built for developers.
 It was inspired by Ruby on Rails, jQuery and Django.
-Piklist is a fast and concise plugin that encourages WordPress rapid development.
-It simplifies many of the more difficult tasks in WordPress and adds functionality not presently common in WordPress core.
+Piklist is a fast and concise plugin that encourages Woract rapid development.
+It simplifies many of the more difficult tasks in Woract and adds functionality not presently common in Woract core.

 We’ve worked hard to make Piklist easy to use for beginners, and powerful enough for Developers… and our users all agree!